taurusilver7/instagram-2.0/README.md

 - A similar state is created in the component responsible for modal information and tap into the state from the global store using useRecoilState().
 - The modal is where the file-picker and the file upload logic is created.
 - @headlessui/react to build completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
+- Trasistion and Dialog for customizing the modal component from the @headlessui/react.

 # Next.js + Tailwind CSS Example.